Koszul algebras and quadratic duals in Galois cohomology: Elementary type pro- groups

 \subsection{Basic groups}

-\begin{defn} A finitely generated pro-$p$ group is \emph{free} on a set $I=\{x_1,\dots,x_d\}$ if it is the inverse limit of the groups $L(I)/M$, where $L(I)$ is the discrete free group on $I$ and $M$ is a normal subgroup of $L(I)$ with index a (finite) power of $p$. \end{defn} Free pro-$p$ groups satisfy the usual universal property of free objects (cf.~\cite[I.1.5]{serre}, where not necessarily finitely generated free pro-$p$ groups are introduced).
+a finitely generated pro-$p$ group is \emph{free} on a set $I=\{x_1,\dots,x_d\}$ if it is the inverse limit of the groups $L(I)/M$, where $L(I)$ is the discrete free group on $I$ and $M$ is a normal subgroup of $L(I)$ with index a (finite) power of $p$ (cf., e.g., \cite[\S~3.3]{rz:prof}).
+Free pro-$p$ groups satisfy the usual universal property of free objects (cf.~\cite[Ch.~I, \S~1.5]{serre}, where not necessarily finitely generated free pro-$p$ groups are introduced).

-\begin{defn} A pro-$p$ group is called a \emph{Demushkin} group if $\dim_{\F_p} H^1(G,\F_p)$ is finite, $H^2(G,\F_p)$ is isomorphic to $\F_p$, and the cup product induces a non-degenerate skew-symmetric pairing \end{defn} By the previous discussion, Demushkin groups are finitely generated.
+\begin{defn} A pro-$p$ group is called a \emph{Demushkin} group if $\dim_{\F_p} H^1(G,\F_p)$ is finite, $H^2(G,\F_p)$ is isomorphic to $\F_p$, and the cup product induces a non-degenerate (skew-symmetric) pairing \end{defn} By the previous discussion, Demushkin groups are finitely generated.
 The only finite Demushkin group is the group of order $2$ (cf.~\cite[Proposition~3.9.10]{nsw:cohm}).
-It has a unique cyclotomic character with image $\{-1,+1\}$.
-Infinite Demushkin groups are precisely the Poincar\'e duality groups of dimension $2$ (cf.~\cite[I.\S~4.5]{serre}).
+It has a unique orientation with image $\{-1,+1\}$.
+Infinite Demushkin groups are precisely the Poincar\'e duality groups of dimension $2$ (cf.~\cite[Ch.~I, \S~4.5]{serre}).
 Infinite Demushkin pro-$p$ groups are classified by two invariants.
 The first is the minimal number of generators.
-As regards the second invariant, each infinite Demushkin group $G$ has exactly one cyclotomic character $\chi_G$ with the additional properties 1, 2 and 3 in \cite[Proposition 6]{labute:demushkin} (cf.~ also \cite{serre:demushkin}).
-We then define the second invariant $q=q(G)$ to be $2$ if $\im\chi_G=\{-1,+1\}$, and to be the maximal power $p^k$ such that $\im\chi_G\subseteq 1+p^k\Z_p$ otherwise.
+As regards the second invariant, each infinite Demushkin group $G$ has a canonical orientation $\chi_G$, with the additional properties 1, 2 and 3 in \cite[Proposition 6]{labute:demushkin} (cf.~ also \cite{serre:demushkin}\footnote{This is a reprint of the original paper contained in \cite{bourbaki}}).
+We then define the second invariant $q=q(G)$ to be $2$ if $\mathrm{Im}(\chi_G)=\{-1,+1\}$, and to be the maximal power $p^k$ such that $\mathrm{Im}(\chi_G)\subseteq 1+p^k\Z_p$ otherwise.

+Using these two invariants, J.~Labute completed the classification of Demushkin groups started by S.~Demushkin and extended by J.-P.~Serre (cf.~\cite{labute:demushkin}, \cite[\S~III.9]{nsw:cohm}, \cite{serre:demushkin}), summarized in the following.